wordshaker/jesswhite_4/_posts/2017-10-05-whoneedsdashboards-post.md

 It's no secret that I am fascinated by the topic of monitoring.
 I want to find out what people do in their companies, pain points, how to do it well and the awesome things that can come from having a well monitored system.
 As part of my work in this area previously I tried something to get more departments in the company I worked for invested and bought into what was begin instrumented in our system.
 You can read the blog covering that experiment [here](https://jesswhite.co.uk/instrumentationforbusiness-post/).
 I think dashboards are powerful, often underutilised and that there isn't enough resource talking about them out there.

-> "If you don't measure it, you cant improve it" - Randy A. Steinberg

 There are a lot of common questions around dashboards including how long they should live and what should be on them.
 These questions aren't going to be addressed in this post.
 Instead, we are taking a step back to examine what types of dashboards there are, what they are for, and who needs them.
 Hopefully, by the end of this, you'll want to learn more about how dashboards can be used in your company, but also how to do them well.
 Dashboards are beautiful and powerful tools.
 They come in many forms, each with their own strengths, purpose and evolution.
 There is a bit of overlap on these categories and how they are used, which will be covered.

 The information in this post uses a cumulation of my own experience (I have been involved in the development of developer, MI and BI dashboards), talking to those with more experience than myself and extensive reading.
 Any resources I used and people who kindly gave me their time to discuss dashboards with are listed at the end.